Boudican revolt: Defeat of Boudica

-Boudica is imagined by Tacitus exhorting her troops from her chariot, her daughters beside her.
-Before the Britons came into contact with the front line of Romans, the Roman infantry threw their pila, a type of javelin, to cut down many of the charging warriors and pierce the shields of others, forcing them to be discarded and leave the warriors exposed.
-When the Romans had exhausted their missiles, they advanced behind their shields in a wedge formation, wielding short stabbing swords, into the tightly-packed Britons.
-With their superior armour, weapons, training and discipline, the Romans had a decisive advantage in the close-quarter fighting that followed.
-Their cavalry entered the battle on the flanks.

-As the Britons' losses increased they tried to retreat, but their flight was blocked by their wagons and they were massacred.
-The Romans killed not only the warriors, but also the women and children and even the pack animals.
-Tacitus states that 80,000 Britons fell against the loss of only 400 Romans, although the figures quoted for the campaign in ancient sources are regarded by modern historians as extravagant.
-The Roman slaughter of women and animals was unusual, as they could have been sold for profit.
-According to Tacitus:
+Boudica is imagined by Tacitus, her daughters beside her, encouraging her troops with a stirring speech from her chariot.
+After providing a speech to the Roman troops by Suetonius, Tacitus describes the battle:

 At first, the legionaries stood motionless, keeping to the defile as a natural protection: then, when the closer advance of the enemy had enabled them to exhaust their missiles with certitude of aim, they dashed forward in a wedge-like formation.
 The auxiliaries charged in the same style; and the cavalry, with lances extended, broke a way through any parties of resolute men whom they encountered.
 The remainder took to flight, although escape was difficult, as the cordon of wagons had blocked the outlets.
 The troops gave no quarter even to the women: the baggage animals themselves had been speared and added to the pile of bodies.
 The glory won in the course of the day was remarkable, and equal to that of our older victories: for, by some accounts, little less than eighty thousand Britons fell, at a cost of some four hundred Romans killed and a not much greater number of wounded.

+The figures quoted for the campaign in ancient sources are regarded by modern historians as extravagant.
+The Roman slaughter of women and animals was unusual, as they could have been sold for profit.

 Poenius Postumus, whose legion had not marched to join the battle, and were thus robbed of a share of the glory, killed himself by falling on his sword.